edheltzel/flightdeck-for-jekyll/README.md

 If you're seeing JSON warnings ref [issue #1](https://github.com/PortsideIO/drydock/issues/1) on what should be done to fix this.

-### Build for Production
+### Production Build

 This will set the `JEKYLL_ENV` to `production` and use the production config file(s) set in `drydock.config.js` to override default setting.
-You can easily deploy your site build with the command
+You can easily deploy your site build with the command.

 ```shell
 yarn run build
 ```

-## See More Commands
+## Want more?

-This will display all available commands.
+To display all available commands just run:

 ```shell
 yarn run